ppainuly/National-Homelessness-Data/README.md

 **The key features** of this ETL project are:

 -  Explore and transform raw data provided by **Housing and Urban Development(HUD)** for the entire country.
 Transform the complex data into ready-to-use source.
-The source file used is HUD Excel metadata.
+The source file used is HUD Excel metadata(homelessness_data.xlsx).
 -  Find a model to identiy key variable for Prison Data.
 Web Scrapping **Bureau of Justice(BJS)** website to gather the entire data set from 1978-2016 on a national, state level and group the data by proper metrics(Gender, Time period, Jail population).
 The data scrapped is extensively transformed to make it easy to interpret and analyze.
 -  The data sets are loaded and transformed in Jupyter notebook for futher clean up and presentation.
 -  Once the data sets are ready to be used and shared to public, the two sets are stored in a local Mongo Database as two separate collections.
 The data sets are also exported as two separate data dumps.
 We encourage all researchers/analysts to explore the datasets either by the csv files provided, or from the Mongo DB database that we have created, as per their convenience.